SOMAS2020/SOMAS2020/docs/SETUP.md

 ## Coding rules

 1. Trust the language server.
 Red lines == death.
 Yellow lines == close to death.
-An example where it might be very tempting to let yellow lines pass are in structs:
+An example where it might be very tempting to let yellow lines pass are in `struct`s:
 ```golang
 type S struct {
     name string